 Nationally Recognized Care

 Removal of anal warts is performed at Tampa General Hospital’s Endoscopy Center.
-TGH is recognized as a Top 50 Hospital in the Nation for Gastroenterology & GI Surgery by U.S. News & World Report 2022-23.
+Tampa General Hospital is recognized as Top 20 in the Nation and the Highest-Ranked Hospital in Florida for Gastroenterology & GI Surgery by U.S. News & World Report 2023-24.

 To find a colon and rectal surgeon who can perform surgery at TGH or prescribe the proper medication for anal wart removal, use our Physician Finder or call at 1-800-833-3627.